Table of Contents

 a.
 End Bearing Piles

-The end bearing piles are driven into the ground such that the bottom end tip of the pile rests at the intermediate layer between the weak soil layer and the strong soil layer.
-On account of this, end bearing piles develop most of the bearing
+✔ The end-bearing piles are driven into the ground such that the bottom end tip of the pile rests at the intermediate layer between the weak soil layer and the strong soil layer.

 b.
 Friction Piles

-Friction force can be developed along the entire length of the pile or certain length of the pile depending upon the strata of the soil.
+✔ Friction force can be developed along the entire length of the pile or a certain length of the pile depending upon the strata of the soil.

-Unlike, end bearing piles, in friction pile, the entire pile surface functions to transfer the loads from the superstructure to the soil.
+✔ Unlike, end-bearing piles, in friction piles, the entire pile surface functions to transfer the loads from the superstructure to the soil.

-The capacity of friction piles can be determined by multiplying the surface area of the pile by the friction force developed per unit area.
-The certain factor of safety must be considered while designing friction piles.
+✔ The capacity of friction piles can be determined by multiplying the surface area of the pile by the friction force developed per unit area.
+A certain factor of safety must be considered while designing friction piles.

 iii.
 Soil Compactor Piles